A survey of mass partitions: More classes of partitions

 For the case of $(1/3,1/3,1/3)$-partitions using $3$-fans, we can also simultaneously split any $d$ measures in $\rr^d$.
 It suffices to apply Theorem \ref{thm-convexequipartitionplane} for $k=3$.
 Any partition of $\rr^d$ into three convex sets is made by a $3$-fan.

 The second approach is to take a convex polytope $P$ surrounding the origin and consider the cones induced by the facets of the $P$.
-Formally, the \textit{cone partition} induce by $P$ is the partition formed by
+Formally, the \textit{cone partition} induce by $P$ is the partition formed by the family of sets

 We also consider conical partitions that are not centered at the origin.
 As an example, consider an absolutely continuous probability measure $\mu$ in $\rr^d$.
 We want to know if there exists a regular hypercube $P$ such that each of the $2d$ cones it induces have the same $\mu$ measure.
 The case $d=3$ was first solved by Makeev \cite{makeev1988partitioning}.
 If the measure is centrally symmetric around the origin and the hypercube we seek must also be centered at the origin, Karasev showed that such a cone partition exists for $d$ a power of a prime \cite{Karasev:2010kh, Karasev:2010cy}.